jbengler/tidyplots/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of `tidyplots` is make to it ridiculously simple to create ready-to-use scientific plots by gradually adding and adjusting plot components.
-It follows a similar logic as `ggplot2`, but uses the pipe `%>%` instead of `+`, which allows for more flexible and powerful workflows.
-Moreover, `tidyplots` is making the most common scientific plotting routines more accessible, by proving a clean and minimalist interface.
+## Overview

+tidyplots is an opinionated plotting package that makes to it ridiculously simple to create ready-to-use plots for scientific papers.
+It works by gradually adding and adjusting plot components and provides full control over composition, style, and absolute sizes. tidyplots is powered by the pipe `%>%` and provides a clean and minimalist interface for commonly used scientific plotting routines.

 ## Installation